-Seven Stones Winery (not to be confused with the Seven Stones Winery in British Columbia, Canada) is owned by Ron and Anita Wornick (Ron passed away in 2021).
+Seven Stones Winery (not to be confused with the Seven Stones Winery in British Columbia, Canada) was founded by Ron and Anita Wornick (Ron passed away in 2021).
 Ron had a passion for both the arts and sciences and winemaking satisfies both of these avocations.
 During college he earned extra money as a professional trumpet player.
 After college he joined the army and continued to play trumpet for the Army band.
 While in the Army he also experimented with food science and testing a number of techniques for freeze drying food.
 Then later as a graduate student at MIT he worked for United Fruit Company (predecessor to Chiquita Fruit).
 Long after his time at United Fruit Company, the U.S. Defense Department contacted Wornick in the 1980s for help in producing the packaged food that every combat military person knows, the MRE or Meal Ready to Eat food rations (also used in the US Space Program).
 Wornick Co produced millions of MREs and also humanitarian rations for refugees around the world.

-The Seven Stones estate is located on one of the truly remarkable sites within the Napa Valley.
-Overlooking much of the northern part of the valley with its tremendous views the estate, winery and vineyards sit on a steep hillside in the eastern Vaca Mountains just above Meadowood Resort.
-This property was part of the original ownership of Meadowood and then changed owners several times before the Wornick’s purchased the site (45 acres) in 1995 from Harlan Estate owner, Bill Harlan.
+The Seven Stones estate is located on one of the truly remarkable sites within Napa Valley.
+Overlooking much of the northern part of the valley with its tremendous views the estate, winery and vineyards sit on a steep hillside in the eastern Vaca mountains just above Meadowood Resort.
+This property was part of the original ownership of nearby Meadowood Resort and then changed owners several times before the Wornick’s purchased the site (45 acres) in 1995 from Harlan Estate owner, Bill Harlan.
 They planted a single acre with the fruit at the time used for their personal wine.
 Several prominent wine couples encouraged them to take the next step and produce wine commercially, including Robert and Margrit Mondavi and Garen and Shari Staglin.
 The first commercial production of Seven Stones was from the 2005 vintage.

 We have talked to a number of property owners during this project who moved to the valley without having any intentions of planting a vineyard much less making wine.
 The Wornick’s original intent was the same, to move to the valley in their retirement and build a retirement home for themselves, their children and grandchildren.
-However an even smaller number of these owners fortuitously purchased property in some of Napa’s best terroir.
+However, an even smaller number of these owners fortuitously purchased property in some of Napa’s best terroir.
 Case in point are the vineyards of Seven Stones.
-This is a prestigious vineyard neighborhood with Harlan’s Napa Valley Reserve at the bottom of the hill, the Herb Lamb Vineyard behind their property, David & Ric Forman’s Thorevilos Vineyard not much further away as well as Foreman’s own vineyards and winery.
+This is a prestigious vineyard neighborhood with Harlan’s Napa Valley Reserve at the bottom of the hill, Herb Lamb Vineyard behind their property, the former Thorevilos Vineyard (now called Ecotone Vineyard) slightly further away as well as Ric Foreman’s own vineyard and winery.

 The initial major problem with this property in establishing any sort of vineyard or winery was the lack of and difficulty in procuring water for the site.
 The previous owners were never able to establish any sort of permanent water source.
 The site sits about 700 feet above the valley floor.
 In order to get a reasonable amount of water to the vineyards a well had to be drilled over 850 feet down!
 That’s even 150 feet below the valley floor.

-We had the opportunity to walk the vineyards with assistant winemaker at the time, Roy Piper.
+During our first visit to the property, we walked the vineyards with assistant winemaker at the time, Roy Piper.
 Everything about the vineyard part of the property was developed on a small scale and as a result is very much managed by hand.
 Despite the small vineyards the soil types change remarkably even within the same block.
 There might be a wide range of colors from reddish to white to brown including an ash-like soil, to soils that contain huge boulders similar to icebergs in that the majority of the rock is underground.
 Due to the elevation (higher than the valley floor, but not too high) they do receive the moderating effects of the fog which typically burns off in the summer by mid to late morning.

 Because of the soils or lack thereof, production is already low, however up to 40% of the existing fruit is also removed (depending on the vintage) leaving just the highest quality fruit to be used in the fermentation.
 Much thought went into the vineyards including the row orientation.
 Based on the vineyard’s exposure to the sun angles during the summer heat spells, much of the fruit is shaded from the hottest part of the day thus avoiding any sort of sunburn.

 Because of their small distribution most of the wine is distributed via their mailing list although one can sometimes find select vintages at Meadowood.
 Select bottlings are available in a couple of fine-dining restaurants in Napa Valley.
-This winery is private and does not see visitors.
-They have plans to distribute to several specific restaurants in the Napa area.
-For more information and to join the waiting list visit:
+This winery is private and sees a very limited number of visitors.
+For more information and to join the waiting list visit: www.sevenstoneswinery.com